-See the Company's Consolidated Financial Statements on pages F12 through F15 and Note 9 of Notes to Consolidated Financial Statements on pages F22 and F23 of the Company's 2000 Annual Report to Shareholders for financial information regarding domestic and international operations.
+See the Company's Consolidated Financial Statements and Notes to Consolidated Financial Statements included herein for financial information regarding domestic and international operations.

 CERTAIN FACTORS THAT MAY AFFECT FUTURE RESULTS

 Prospective investors should carefully consider the following factors that may affect future results, together with the other information contained in this Annual Report on Form 10-K, in evaluating the Company and its business before purchasing its securities.
 In particular, prospective investors should note that this Annual Report on Form 10-K contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 and that actual results could differ materially from those contemplated by such statements.
 See "Safe Harbor Statement under the Private Securities Litigation Reform Act of 1995" below.
 The factors listed below represent certain important factors the Company believes could cause such results to differ.
 These factors are not intended to represent a complete list of the general or specific risks that may affect the Company.
 It should be recognized that other risks may be significant, presently or in the future, and the risks set forth below may affect the Company to a greater extent than indicated.